Gordan Food service (B2B eCommerce)

 Search is one of the highest-traffic features in Gordon Food Service’s B2B ordering platform.
 However, the original experience lacked intelligence, consistency, and flexibility, leading to missed product discovery, slower ordering, and user frustration.

-As the End-to-End Designer and Implementation Engineer, I led the redesign of search across web and app, introducing smarter autocomplete, improved filtering, and reusable search components integrated into the GFS Design Library.
+I led the redesign of search across web and app, introducing smarter autocomplete, improved filtering, and reusable search components integrated into the GFS Design Library.

 The legacy search experience suffered from: